Auslander Bounds and Homological Conjectures: Homological conjectures

-$\mr{(PWTC)} \Rightarrow \mr{(EWTC)}$: If (T2) and (T3) in the definition of tilting modules holds for $T\in\mr{mod}R$, then $T$ is Wakamatsu-tilting.
-Applying the functor $\mr{Hom}_R(-,T)$ to the exact sequence in (T3), we easily see that $T_S$ is Wakamatsu-tilting with finite projective dimension.
-It follows that $T_S$ is tilting if (PWTC) holds for $S^o$.
-Now by the left-right symmetry, we get that $T$ is tilting.
+$\mr{(WTC)} \Rightarrow \mr{(EWTC)}$: If (T2) and (T3) in the definition of tilting modules holds for $T\in\mr{mod}R$, then $T$ is Wakamatsu-tilting.
+Moreover, by applying the functor $\mr{Hom}_R(-,T)$ to the exact sequence in (T3), we easily see that $T_S$ is Wakamatsu-tilting with finite projective dimension.
+It follows that $T_S$ is tilting provided that (WTC) holds for $S^o$.
+Now by the left-right symmetry, we get that $T$ is tilting. \ \ $\Box$